How Much Does a Bale of Straw Cost?

 How much does a bale of straw cost?

 Plan on spending anywhere between $40 and $60 for a large round bale of straw.
-If you were to purchase by the ton, it will anywhere between $95 and $110.
+If you were to purchase by the ton, it would be anywhere between $95 and $110.

-There are also bales of pine straw, that are made of naturally shed pine needles.
-A small bale of this costs anywhere between $7 and $10.
+There are also bales of pine straw, that are made of naturally shed pine needles and seeds.
+A small bale of this ranges anywhere between $7 and $10.

-If you are not able to pick up the bales of straw from the seller, you may also have to pay for the transportation/shipping fees.
+If you are not able to pick up the bales of straw from the seller, you may need help with the transportation and in this case, you will have to pay the shipping fees.
+If you pick it up yourself the fuel price is variable based on mileage.

 Gardening with Straw BalesThe size of a standard bale of straw is 18” X 14”, but, depending on the baler, the length may vary.
 Some of the most popular lengths are 48 and 36 inches.